bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 # API Provider User Journey

-The following steps walk an API Owner through setting up an API on the BC Gov API Gateway in our Test instance.
-If you are ready to deploy to our Production instance, use the links found at the bottom of this document ([here](#production-links)).
+The following steps walk an API Provider through setting up an API on the BC Government API Gateway in a Test/Training instance.
+If you are ready to deploy to the Production instance, use the links found at the bottom of this document ([here](#production-links)).

 ## 1. Register a new namespace